 What about your favorite marketers to follow on LinkedIn?

-• Erin Balsa is a strong content marketer and writer that always hooks me with her LinkedIn posts (impossible not to click that “see more”).
+- Erin Balsa is a strong content marketer and writer who always hooks me with her LinkedIn posts (it is impossible not to click that “see more”).

 Some rapid-fire questions for you: